monninja/Web1_Summer19/intro-to-html.md

 ## Instructors
 Makes sure you go over EVERY topic in here.
 The foundations are REALLY important.
+The exception is probably the inspector tool.
+We will not be using it much in web design for beginners, but it comes in handy later on.
 The order in which it's done is also intentional.
 Please try to keep the order.
 If you feel like putting things in a different order is easier to understand, please log it somewhere.
 Do NOT skip concepts.
 The best way to prepare is to do a website yourself.

 ## Before you start coding